yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 # Transaction Support

 Both the receive operation, and the actual event action can be configured to be performed under a transaction.
 Transaction support is required for example, when an exception occurs in the event listener, and the receive operation needs to be to rolled back (and the actual data event is returned to the space).
 Adding transaction support to the polling container is very simple.
-It is done by setting the {{TransactionType}} property.
+It is done by setting the `TransactionType` property.
 There are two transaction types: Distributed and Manual.
 - Distributed transaction - an embedded distributed transaction manager will be created and it will be used for creating transaction (Only one transaction manager will be created per AppDomain).
-- Manual transaction - transactions will be created by the transaction manager that is stored in the {{TransactionManager}} property.
+- Manual transaction - transactions will be created by the transaction manager that is stored in the `TransactionManager` property.
 By default no transaction manager is stored and therefore, no transaction will be used.
 For example:

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}